lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \speakernotes{Our natural environment provides a Gibbsian hydra for us to do battle with.
 Statistical ensemble as hydra.}

-\define{noSlideTitle}

 \include{_ml/includes/deep-face.md}
 \include{_ml/includes/deep-learning-as-pinball.md}

-\undef{noSlideTitle}

-\newslide{}

-\figure{\includeyoutube{WXuK6gekU1Y}{600}{450}}{The AlphaGo documentary tells the story of the tournament between Lee Se-dol and AlphaGo.}{alpha-go-documentary}

-\newslide{}

-\speakernotes{Sedolian void: Despite the many millions of matches that AlphaGo had played, Lee Sedol managed to find a board position that was distinct from anything AlphaGo had seen before.
-Within the high dimensional pinball machine that made up AlphaGo's decision making systems, Lee Sedol found a niche, an Achillean chink in AlphaGo's armour.
-He found a path through the neural network where no data had every been before.
-He found a location in feature space where there be dragons.}

-\figure{\columns{\includepng{\diagramsDir/ai/lee-se-dol-alpha-go-game-4-move-78}{60%}}{\includejpg{\diagramsDir/ai/lee-se-dol}{60%}}{49%}{49%}}{Move 78 of [Game 4](https://en.wikipedia.org/wiki/AlphaGo_versus_Lee_Sedol#Game_4) was critical in allowing Lee Se-dol to win the match.
-Described by [Gu Li](https://en.wikipedia.org/wiki/Gu_Li_(Go_player)) as a 'divine move'.}{lee-se-dol-move-78}

-\speakernotes{Sedolian void: Despite the many millions of matches that AlphaGo had played, Lee Se-dol managed to find a board position that was distinct from anything AlphaGo had seen before.
-Within the high dimensional pinball machine that made up AlphaGo's decision making systems, Lee Sedol found a niche, an Achillean chink in AlphaGo's armour.
-He found a path through the neural network where no data had every been before.
-He found a location in feature space where there be dragons.}

-\newslide{}

-\figure{\includeyoutube{iWGhXof45zI}{600}{450}}{A vehicle operated by Uber ATG was involved in a fatal crash when it killed pedestrian Elaine Herzberg, 49.}{uber-atg-elaine}

 \newslide{Royal Swedish Academy of Sciences}